McGill University, Desautels Faculty of Management

 TELL US ABOUT LIFE AS A BUSINESS SCHOOL PROFESSOR

-If I weren’t a business school professor… I would have been an entrepreneur.
+If I weren’t a business school professor… Ideally, an investigative journalist.
+Realistically, probably a lawyer.

-One word that describes my first time teaching: Over-prepared
+One word that describes my first time teaching: Insecure

-Here’s what I wish someone would’ve told me about being a business school professor: It’s impossible to satisfy every single student.
+Here’s what I wish someone would’ve told me about being a business school professor: Focus on things that are important and meaningful to you, not just what you think you should research or teach.

 TEACHING MBA STUDENTS

-In one word, describe your favorite type of student: Hungry
+In one word, describe your favorite type of student: Thoughtful

-In one word, describe your least favorite type of student: Slacker
+In one word, describe your least favorite type of student: Smart Aleck

-When it comes to grading, I think students would describe me as… Fair
+When it comes to grading, I think students would describe me as… Pretty tough, but generous with feedback

 LIFE OUTSIDE OF THE CLASSROOM

 What is currently your favorite movie and/or show and what is it about the film or program that you enjoy so much?
-The Profit.
-Interestingly, this show has a similar spirit to my Operations Management course.
+My wife and I recently binged all of Curb your Enthusiasm.
+The combination of relatability and total absurdity is pretty great.

 THOUGHTS AND REFLECTIONS